MolSSI/molssi-hub/README.md

 ## OVERVIEW

-Chemhub hosts free and open-source curated Dockerfile image recipes and Apptainer (Singularity) definition files to containarize major open-source scientific software and industrial training resources in artificial intelligence, data science, and machine learning in order to boost research productivity and reproducibility across
+MolSSI-AI Container Hub hosts free and open-source curated Dockerfile image recipes and Apptainer (Singularity) definition files to containarize major open-source scientific software and industrial training resources in artificial intelligence, data science, and machine learning in order to boost research productivity and reproducibility across